NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 This begs a bigger question though: why bother with all of this?
 Why not run `this._userService = new UserService()` in the component’s constructor and forget the complexity of `@Injectable` and `providers`?

 The short answer is a dependency-injection-based approach to coding keeps your classes less coupled, and therefore more maintainable and testable as your application evolves over time.
-For a longer answer, head over to the Angular for a [more thorough discussion of the benefits of dependency injection](https://angular.io/docs/ts/latest/guide/dependency-injection.html).
+For a longer answer, head over to the Angular Docs for a [more thorough discussion of the benefits of dependency injection](https://angular.io/docs/ts/latest/guide/dependency-injection.html).

 Let’s return to our example and make the registration process actually work.